 Common Name: Spotted Dolphin

-General Description: The Spotted Dolphin (also called the Pantropical Spotted Dolphin) has a beak that is moderately long, and a tall, falcate dorsal fin which is centrally placed.
+General Description: Pan-tropical spotted dolphins has a beak that is moderately long, and a tall, falcate dorsal fin which is centrally placed.

-Newborn Spotted Dolphins are unspotted, having a dark grey back with soft edges and a light belly.
-Adult Spotted Dolphins are grey overall, darker above and on the upper flanks, and lighter on the belly and lower flanks.
+Newborn dolphins are unspotted with a dark grey back with soft edges and a light belly.
+Adult dolphins are grey overall, darker above and on the upper flanks, and lighter on the belly and lower flanks.
 The body is usually spotted, with white spots above and dark spots below.
-The spotting increases with age.
+The spotting varies with age and geographical distribution.

 Coastal forms are generally larger and more heavily spotted than those which live offshore.